tfeb/tfeb-lisp-tools/README.md

 **`requires`** is a NOSPREAD version of `require-modules` with a fallback to `require`.
 So `requires` lets you say that you want one or more modules, and if `require-module` doesn't know how to get them then the system should try `require` in case it does.

-**`needs`**  lets you express a dependency on modules at compile time: it is `requires` wrapped in a suitable `eval-when`, but its arguments are quoted.
-Note that `needs` quotes its arguments: an older version didn't so this is an incompatible change.
+**`needs`**  lets you express a dependency on modules at compile time: it expands into an `eval-when` which:

+- at compile toplevel will bind `*module-path-descriptions*` to have a first element based on the current `*compile-file-truename*` and then `requires` a quoted version of its argument;
+- at load toplevel will bind `*module-path-descriptions*` to have a first element based on the current `*load-truename*` and then `requires` a quoted version of its argument;
+- otherwise binds `*module-path-descriptions*` to itself and `requires` a quoted version of its argument.

+The result of all this is that a file which contains, for instance `(needs "foo")` will look for `"foo"` in the same directory as the file, first.

+`needs` has undergone two incompatible changes over its lifetime.

+- Originally it didn't quote its arguments, so this is an incompatible change.
 If you use strings or keywords as module names this doesn't matter, but it makes things like `(needs (:org.tfeb.hax.collecting :use t))` more natural[^8].
+- The rebinding of `*module-path-descriptions*` is new: see below for why this is done.
+What this means is that if you load anything using `needs` which expects to assign to `*module-path-descriptions*` this will not work.

 The recursive behaviour of `require-modules` is inherited by both `requires` and `needs`, and lets you say things like this: